aurora/mkinst/README.md

 # mkinst

 This tool can be used to create self-contained installers.
+While mkinst itself requires a bash, the created installer supplied with the installation package is POSIX compliant and should be usable with a POSIX compliant shell.

 ## Usage